 - a.
-We do not warrant damage due to: - •Neglect, misuse, or improper installation or repair. - •Use of parts or changes not authorized by Sunrise. - •Exceeding the weight limit of 350 lbs (159 kg). - b.
-This warranty is void if the original chair serial number tag is removed or altered. - c.
+We do not warrant damage due to: - Neglect, misuse, or improper installation or repair. - Use of parts or changes not authorized by Sunrise. - Exceeding the weight limit of 250 pounds for the standard system, 350 lbs for the heavy duty system. - This warranty is void if the original chair serial number tag is removed or altered. - c.
 This warranty applies in the USA only.
 Check with your supplier to find out if international warranties apply.